amurth/de_novo_cspc_multifocal_sequencing/README.md

 # De novo mCSPC multi-focal sequencing code
-This repository contains the code used to carry out the analyses in our article "".
-All code within this repository is originally authored by Matti Annala.
+This repository contains the code used to carry out the analyses in our article "Multi-focal sampling of de novo metastatic prostate cancer reveals complex polyclonality and enables accurate clinical genotyping".
+All code within this repository is originally authored by Matti Annala (https://github.com/annalam).

 Patient whole-genome sequencing data have been deposited in the European Genome-Phenome Archive (EGA) database under the accession code EGAS00001006466 and is available under standard EGA controlled release.